marshallfungai/dotfiles/README.md

 # Dotfiles (marshallfungai)

-Personal dotfiles — a collection of configuration files and setup scripts to create a consistent and efficient development environment across machines.
+Personal dotfiles — a collection of configuration files and setup scripts to create a consistent and efficient development environment across my machines.

 🔧 Tools included:
 - Bash config (`.bashrc`, `.bash_aliases`)